FlexBE/flexbe_webui/README.md

     > Note:
     - The `-n` option opens web browser in a new window
-    - Use `-t` instead to open in new tab in existing broswer window.
+    - Use `-t` instead to open in new tab in existing browser window.

   * Use `http://127.0.0.1:8000` in your browser window

-  The port number `8000` can be changed and specified in the node invocation; see `webui_node.py` If running one seperate machines, then the IP address must be changed accordingly.
+  The port number `8000` can be changed and specified in the node invocation; see `webui_node.py` If running one separate machines, then the IP address must be changed accordingly.
   Use the `--help` to see command line options for changing the IP and port.

   > Note: This version of the `flexbe_webui` is inherently *insecure*!